junxit/us-congress-bills-111/metadata.md

 - Sen. Sanders, Bernard [I-VT] (S000033)
 - Sen. Dorgan, Byron L. [D-ND] (D000432)

+## Committees (1)

+- House — Energy and Commerce Committee

 ## Actions

 - 2009-03-02 — Introduced in Senate
 - 2009-03-02 — Passed/agreed to in Senate: Submitted in the Senate, considered, and agreed to without amendment and with a preamble by Unanimous Consent.(consideration: CR S2644-2645; text as passed: CR S2644-2645; text of measure as introduced: CR S2641-2642)
 - 2009-03-02 — Submitted in the Senate, considered, and agreed to without amendment and with a preamble by Unanimous Consent. (consideration: CR S2644-2645; text as passed: CR S2644-2645; text of measure as introduced: CR S2641-2642)
+- 2009-03-03 — Message on Senate action sent to the House.
+- 2009-03-03 — Received in the House.
+- 2009-03-03 — Referred to the House Committee on Energy and Commerce.